nih-cfde/2022-content-generating-sprints/docs/index.md

 | Friday 7/1 | 9 am - 10 am PT | Wrap-up, future directions, feedback |

-### Sprint 2: TBD
+### Sprint 2: August 8 - 12, 2022

-The second will likely take place in August.
+The schedule for Sprint 2 will be posted in late July or early August.

 ## CFDE Portal Annotations